james-global-liquidity/myplace-relay/NIP.md

 ## Event format
-This NIP specifies the use of the `TBD` event type, having in `content` a description of the file content, and a list of tags described below:
+This NIP specifies the use of the `TBD` event type, having in `prompt` a stable diffusion image prompt, and a list of tags described below:

 * `prompt` the stable diffusion prompt
 * `negative-prompt` stable diffusion negative prompt as string,